Young mum dies after emergency call mocked

 On Facebook, a page Justice pour Naomi Musenga (Justice for Naomi Musenga) has called for the "truth and justice", while a hashtag #JusticePourNaomi has been used hundreds of times on Twitter, with some accusing the Samu of "negligence" and "racism".

+While condemning what happened in Strasbourg as shocking, Patrick Pelloux told Le Parisien newspaper the number of ambulance emergencies had mushroomed from eight million in 1988 to 21 million today, while the number of calls had trebled.

+There were carers who were "exhausted, stressed and burnt out, who become detached from the patient's suffering," he said.

-But a former Samu worker told Le Parisien newspaper that out of 100 calls, only 10 to 20 are real emergencies, with the majority being people who are drunk, anxious or want someone to talk to.
+A former Samu worker pointed out that out of 100 calls, only 10 to 20 were real emergencies, with the majority being people who are drunk, anxious or want someone to talk to.
 "We're constantly afraid of being wrong."